hkalager/ML_AccountingFraud/README.md

   `IS_per = 10`: Number of calendar years in case a rolling training sample is used.

-4) Choose any of the following procedures:
+4) Choose any of the following methods:

   `a.sumstats()`: to generate summary statistics and compute variance inflation factors;